Need to protect your PPC ads from competitors?

 Due to privacy reasons, however, Google Ads won’t show you the IP address of people who fraudulently clicked on your ads, which makes it almost impossible to get to the root of the problem.

 Google’s system is a good start, but many advertisers agree that AdWords’ click fraud protection strategy isn’t good enough.
 Where the system falls short is that it mainly detects bots and lets real human click fraudsters slip through.
 To protect PPC ads, you need to take some additional steps.

 Protect PPC Ads From Competitors for Good!

 If you’re smart, you understand that Google’s built-in system is a good base protection strategy.
 But if you really want to ensure you don’t get slammed by competitor clicks, a click fraud detection software solution is needed.

 ClickCease’s all-in-one package is built to monitor and protect PPC campaigns 24/7 – while you’re awake or sleeping, working, or on vacation.
 See who’s clicking on your ads, their geolocation, and how many times they clicked.
 You can even look through the IPs that clicked on your ads and block specific ones if you’re suspicious of them.

-And if you want to stay super safe, you can use ClickCease’s threshold feature to set limits.
+And if you want to stay super safe, you can set limits using ClickCease’s threshold feature.
 If someone clicks over the set amount, the ad will be blocked for them.
-The ClickCease solution automatically protects you from click fraud so you never have to think twice about it.
+The ClickCease solution automatically protects you from click fraud, so you never have to think twice about it.

-There are plenty of examples about competitor click fraud out there… Read about the ClickCease solution and how it works to protect PPC campaigns.
+There are plenty of examples of competitor click fraud out there… Read about the ClickCease solution and how it works to protect PPC campaigns.